‘The Flash’ Season 3 Spoilers: Savitar’s Identity Reveal Will Shock Fans

 A post shared by The Flash (@fansofthecwflash) on

-In episode 16, the much hyped return of some deceased characters such as Eddie Thawne, Ronnie Raymond and Captain Cold was revealed.
-Barry managed to save Wally from a fate worse than death; however, Jay Garrick took his place and it is not clear how Team Flash is going to save him from his Speed hell at this point.
+In Episode 16, the much-hyped return of some deceased characters such as Eddie Thawne, Ronnie Raymond, and Captain Cold was revealed.
+Barry managed to save Wally from a fate worse than death.
+However, Jay Garrick took his place, and it is not clear how Team Flash is going to save him from his speed hell at this point.

 Episode 16 was an emotional rollercoaster, which may explain why a musical crossover is coming next week Tuesday.

-The Flash has been renewed for Season 4 and it will be released in The Fall 2017.
+The Flash has been renewed for Season 4, and it will be released in fall 2017.
 While there isn’t much information about the upcoming season, the series executive producer Andrew Kreisberg told fans at PaleyFest that the villain will not be a speedster.

 This will mark a significant change in the series as every main antagonist so far has been a speedster with Reverse Flash, Zoom and now Savitar.